Core needle biopsy uses a hollow needle to remove samples of tissue from the breast. It can be used to biopsy a:

 Core needle biopsy for nonpalpable masses

 The health care provider will locate the abnormal area with the help of ultrasound or a special type of three-dimensional mammography, called stereotactic mammography.
-The accuracy is similar for both types of images .
+The accuracy is similar using either types of imaging .

 Core needle biopsy with stereotactic mammography

-During a needle biopsy with stereotactic mammography, you lie on your stomach on a special table and your breast fits through a hole in the table.
+During a needle biopsy with stereotactic mammography, you lie on your stomach on a special table and your breast fits through a hole in the table (see Figure 4.2).

-Before the procedure, the provider will use a local anesthetic to numb the area.
+Before the procedure, the health care provider will use a local anesthetic to numb the area.
 Your breast will be compressed like it is for a mammogram, and several images will be taken.
 These images help the provider guide the biopsy device to the suspicious area in the breast.
 A needle in the device removes tissue samples.
+In some centers, the needle removes tissue with a vacuum assisted probe.
 The needle is inserted and removed quickly.
 You may feel a pushing and pulling sensation on your breast, which can cause some discomfort.
-Figure 4.2 illustrates the procedure.

 Core needle biopsy with ultrasound